Workplace Investigations

 Workplace investigations are growing in number, size and complexity.
-Employers are under greater scrutiny as a result of developments like the #MeToo and Black Lives Matter movements, as well as the rise of ESG.
-The covid-19 pandemic has further increased the focus on workplace culture, whether in person or remote.
+Employers are under greater scrutiny as of the importance of ESG rises.
 Regulated industries such as finance, healthcare and legal face additional hurdles, but public scrutiny of businesses and how they treat their people across the board has never been higher.
 Conducting a fair and thorough workplace investigation is therefore critical to the optimal operation, governance and legal exposure of every business.

 Learn more about the response taken in specific countries or build your own report to compare approaches taken around the world.